-Which college create the most altruistic students?
+Which college creates the most altruistic students?

-Having no idea – most of us went to colleges that are “the best in the world (as long as you don’t count anyone better)” – we turned to the Washington Monthly university rankings, which ranks schools on: social mobility, research, and service.
+Having no idea – most of us went to colleges that are “the best in the world (as long as you don’t count anyone better)” – we turned to the Washington Monthly university rankings, which ranks schools on social mobility, research, and service.
 It was there that we found the answer.

-So without ado, here’s the map of the top school in each state for altruistic / community service minded students.
+So without ado, here’s the map of the top school in each state for altruistic / community service-minded students.

 Here’s the full rankings.
 Order lists the school’s ranking on our list of the top school for each state, accounting only for top schools.